 Creating workplaces that address new ways of working starts with using a new design process.
 The AreaLogic Workplace Strategy, developed by Dr. Margaret Serrato helps organizations improve space utilization and boost employee engagement by focusing on mobility and collaboration patterns rather than conventional headcount projections and workstation sizes.

-Staff workshops and / or surveys gather information about the ideal attributes of the organization’s workplace.
+In this optional step, staff workshops and / or surveys gather information about the ideal attributes of the organization’s workplace.
 The results include a scorecard that can be compared to post-occupancy results.

-Settings and Scenarios
+Settings and Concepts